Healthy Homes Assessment Maungaraki

 Rental Property Home Assessments Maungaraki

-The areas of rental property that are affected to Health Homes Standards.
+Rental property areas affected by Health Homes Standard.
 Healthy Homes Standards in Maungaraki include each:

 • Bathrooms